 Overseas Workday Relief.

-If you are a non-UK domicile but are resident in the UK and you work overseas for a few days, weeks or months through the tax year, you may be able to earn that money without liability to UK tax.
+If you are a non-UK domicile but are resident in the UK and you work overseas for a few days, weeks or months through the tax year, you may be able to earn that money without a liability to UK tax.

-This is known as overseas workday relief and your income, provided you meet the basic rules and comply with general criteria, is classed as foreign income under the Remittance Basis User rules and not taxed in the UK.
+This is known as an overseas workday relief and your income, provided you meet the basic rules and comply with general criteria, is classed as foreign income under the Remittance Basis User rules and not taxed in the UK.

 General Rules for Overseas Work Reflief.